stride3d/stride-docs/en/manual/scripts/types-of-script/async-script.md

 ## Executing tasks in parallel

-Sometimes it's usefull to execute two async tasks in the same script.
+Sometimes it's useful to execute two async tasks in the same script.
 This can be achieved using [`Task.Run`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run).

 > [!NOTE]
 > Using [`Task.Run`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) will **run a task on the thread pool**.
 More information about this can be found [here](#thread-safety).